Mickelbil84/LightEngine3/README.md

 Every iteration, after looking at the last attempt from previous years in disgust, I decided to begin from scratch and rewrite the entire framework.
 During my MSc degree I decided to once again tackle this project, this time with more robust building process via CMake, and developing a library (and not just an executable) from the outset, so that the framework could also be used in external projects.
 Also the first game engine I have seriously learned was the Unreal Engine 3 hence the name "LightEngine3" has a nice, familiar sound (at least for me).
+Of course, it is unrelated nor is it affiliated with that engine in any way, shape, or form.

 Even this new version, V2, is a (once again) re-write of LightEngine, made during my PhD.
 With even better CMake integration, Lua bindings and better framework, utilizing smart pointers and RAII.